EdgeAI-Lab/notebook/docs/index.md

 The current technical column has:

-* Android
-* Machine Learning
-* Python
 * Embedded System
-* Computer Vision
-* Multimedia
-* Tools
+* Motor Control

 The site is gradually improving, welcome to continue to pay attention.

 ## 1.About Me
 I am a Software Engineer, I konw about ARM Assembly, C/C++, Java and Python program language.

-I am good at embedded system development: MCU, embedded linux and Android.
+I am good at embedded system development: MCU, embedded linux and Motor Control.

-Now I'm getting into image processing(Use OpenCV), audio and video processing(Use FFMPEG and WebRTC) and Embedded Machine Learning.

 ## 2.Know Me
 * [My GitHub](https://github.com/EdgeAI-Lab)